Stonewalling In Relationships: Signs, Types & How To Fix It!

 The Vicious Cycle of Stonewalling

 One of the most destructive aspects of stonewalling is how it perpetuates a vicious cycle.
-The more one partner stonewalls, the more the other partner may push for communication and resolution, often with increasing frustration and desperation.
+The more one partner stonewalls, the harder the other may push for communication.
+This often leads to growing frustration and desperation.

 This, in turn, may lead the stonewalling partner to withdraw even further, feeling overwhelmed or attacked.
 As the cycle continues, both partners become entrenched in their roles, making it harder to break free from the pattern.